 But we are also careful to keep our shoes and other personal effects inside; when Bracken comes to visit us, he tends to make love to anything; bicycles, chairs, shoes, gloves…anything.
 It’s a messy affair.

 Another kangaroo that lives in the lap (or pouch) of luxury is Opal, who currently lives in a custom made pouch which hangs in the kitchen.
-Opal is seven months old, and was orphaned when her mum was hit by a car and she was in the pouch (as is the way many animals at Kingbilli are rescued).
+Opal is seven months old, and was orphaned when her mum was hit by a car and she was in the pouch (as is the way many animals of Kingbilli are rescued).
 Her foot was smashed to bits and her ability to fully heal is questionable.
 But she forges on, happy to be in the middle of it all in the Beach family kitchen.

 Despite their unattractive name, wombats are quite cute, resembling large teddy bears.
 There are a number of both wild and rehabilitated ones running around the property, and we usually see them when driving along the driveway at night.